Madagascar Palm Plant - Pachypodium lamerei -1

 Madagascar Palm Plant - Pachypodium lamerei

-The Madagascar Palm succulent needs moderate watering, especially during its first season in a new planting container.
+The Madagascar palm succulent needs moderate watering, especially during its first season in a new planting container.
 These succulents need regular watering to keep the soil moist but not too wet.

-Although desert succulents can survive months without water, pay close attention to this little plant's specific watering needs, and you'll be able to keep your Madagascar palm healthy and happy for years to come!
+Although desert succulents can survive months without water, pay close attention to this little plant's specific watering needs, and you'll be able to keep your drought-tolerant Madagascar palm healthy and happy for years to come!

+Remember, like most succulents, the Madagascar palm requires plenty of sun exposure and should be grown in either full sun or partial shade.
 If the sun is too bright and is burning your plant's leaves, consider purchasing a sunshade or moving the plant to a more shaded location.

 Optimal soil & Fertilizers Needs